 I. Primary Obligation to the Community

-At all times, place your obligation to the community, duty to uphold the law and to the goals and objectives of your agency above your personal self-interest.
+Members of the PCOB must aAt all times, place your their obligation to the community, duty to uphold the law and to the goals and objectives of your agencythe PCOB above-your personal self-interest.

 DEFINITIONS